OxidBurn/osvip_module/README.md

     - `no`

 - Do you want to add some well known templates to the Rambafile? (yes/no)
-    - `yes` - just for case, when we want to try generate modules with standart templates
+    - `yes` - just for case, when we want to try generate modules with standart templates, if not then choose option `no`

 ### Creating Templates